harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/AWS/AWS-recommendations.md

 The UI displays a detailed error message to assist in resolving the issue quickly.

 #### Status Breakdown:

 1. **Failed Status :**

-The recommendation process fails due to one of the following reasons:
+This can be due to one of the following reasons:

-- Missing Permissions: The necessary permissions required for Harness to access cloud cost data or governance metrics are not provided.
+- Missing Permissions: The necessary permissions required for Harness to get or list resources are not provided.
 - Harness Internal Error: A system-level issue occurred during processing.

 2. **Ignored Status :**
 The recommendation process is skipped for the following reasons:

-- No Cost Data Available: The cloud account lacks sufficient cost data for processing.
+- No Cost Data Available: Billing connector setup at Harness is missing cost data for the target cloud account.
 - Cost Threshold Not Met:
-- AWS and Azure: Costs are less than $300 for the combination of account or subscription x region.
+- AWS and Azure: Cost is less than $300 for the combination of account(or subscription) x region.
-- GCP: Costs are less than $300 for the specific project being analyzed.
+- GCP: Cost is less than $300 for the GCP project.
-- Invalid Region: The region specified in the Governance Rule is either invalid or not supported for recommendations.
+- Invalid Region: The regions found in cost data is not valid to run against Governance Rule.

 3. **Success Status :**
 A successful status indicates one of the following scenarios:

 - Recommendation Generated: The system successfully evaluated the rule and created a recommendation.
-- No Resources in Evaluation: The rule was processed, but there were no eligible resources to analyze.
+- No Resources in Evaluation: The rule was evaluated, but there were no resources found.
 - Savings Below Threshold: A recommendation was generated, but the potential savings were calculated to be less than $10.